This post includes affiliate links.

 The T-Shirt Yarn Bag is a free crochet pattern and made simply using different colored t-shirt yarn.
 It’s sturdy and the perfect project bag for on the go.

 There is one thing I love and have too much of.
-I seriously have trouble saying “No” when it comes to getting, buying or making them.
-Yes, I’m not talking about yarn.
+I seriously have trouble saying “No” when it comes to getting, buying, or making them.
+No, I’m not talking about yarn this time.
 I’m talking about bags.
 Some people have too many shoes.
 Well, besides yarn, I have too many bags.
 But I can’t get rid of them, as they all have special memories attached to them.
-Luckily my bag “addiction” is not at a state of hoarding, yet!
+Luckily my bag “addiction” is not at a state of hoarding…yet!

-But besides buying new bags, I absolutely love making – sewing and crocheting – myself bags.
-Especially when it comes to functional bags.
+But besides buying new bags, I absolutely love making – sewing and crocheting – bags myself, especially when it comes to functional bags.
 Well, this T-shirt Yarn Bag was made from recycled t-shirt yarn called Hoooked Zgagetti which was so easy to work with.

 I simply used 5 different 25m t-shirt yarn balls from Hoooked and created this awesome and so adorable bag with handles.
 I use it all the time to put my current WIP projects in to carry them from room to room when I want to crochet.